How Solana’s Proof of History is a Huge Advancement for Block Time

 This means that receiving nodes can begin state transition as soon as the message is received, because they have a cryptographic proof that the producer obeyed the protocol delays.
 Moreover, the messages can arrive out of order and the cost of network delays is gradually accommodated over the delivery of many packets.
 Once PoH is reconstructed, the entire data structure guarantees that the appropriate delays between all the block producers are correct.

 The result of this functionality is that the network is never delayed, and can continue producing at lightning fast speeds despite variations caused by block producers.
 Proof of History is a powerful mechanism that unlocks network speeds heretofore unseen in blockchain technology.
-Along with innovations like Tower BFT, Turbine, and Replicator nodes, Proof of History makes Solana the first web-scale blockchain with transactional capacity that is akin to the modern internet.
+Along with innovations like Tower BFT, Turbine, and Archiver nodes, Proof of History makes Solana the first web-scale blockchain with transactional capacity that is akin to the modern internet.

 We invite you to take a deeper look at all of the technological innovations the Solana Team is implementing and to get involved with the Solana community by joining our Discord or checking out ‘No Sharding: The Solana Podcast.’
 For developers, it’s a great chance to get information about the project directly from Solana team members.